Reviews You Can Rely On

 Credit: Jason Wanlass

-Over the last decade, we've purchased 50 of the best camping sleeping bags, and this review puts 11 of this year's top models to the test.
-Our team has spent countless nights in the great outdoors scoring each bag's details and quirks side by side.
+Over the last 11 years, we've purchased dozens of the best camping sleeping bags, with 13 top models in this review.
+Our team has spent countless nights in the great outdoors, scoring each bag's details and quirks side by side.
 Our road trips have landed us under the stars in national parks as well as dozens of common campgrounds from Alabama to Utah.
 We've spent hours examining each bag, prioritizing warmth, comfort, thoughtful features, spacious cuts, and more.
 For our take on how each bag ranks against one another, we compiled an extensive review aiming to help lead you to cozy, restful nights in the outdoors.

 Whether you're living the van life full-time or stocking up for your first camping trip, there's a lot of essential gear to consider.
-We've tested just about everything you could want for your next camp trip and can recommend the warmest sleeping bag and the most functional and best backpacks to save time finding the gear you need.
-If you find yourself overwhelmed by our vast selection of gear and aren't sure where to start, we recommend you take a look at our dream camping gear list.
-You'll find information and tips on everything from the best camping stoves for all your outdoor cooking needs to the top-ranked camping tents to nestle into at the end of the day.
+We've tested just about everything you could want for your next camp trip and can recommend everything from the best camping mattresses to the warmest sleeping bags for cold weather and the most functional backpacks.

 Price $170 List